charlesvill/ObsidianVault/ObsidianVault/CS50/Flask.md

 #### Post and Get
 - post methods on flask allow you to not display the server request like the GET method would
 - this is important if you're entering a password or

+#### Syntax of templates
+- you can reduce boilerplate code with templates and jinja syntax to inject html documents into a root one.
+-